eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 Signals to keep your money:

-• You already dominate the search for your item.
-Rare, specific, search-driven items (an out-of-print book, a discontinued part with the right MPN in the title) get found anyway; an ad fee there is mostly a donation.
+- You already dominate the search for your item.
+Rare, specific, search-driven items (an out-of-print book, a discontinued part with the right MPN in the title) may already be found organically.
+Test comparable unpromoted listings before assuming an attributed sale was incremental.

 eBay Promoted Listings FAQs